kotalilyy/lets-collab/README.md

 ## Lets Collaborate

-If you would like to collaborate with me email me at kotalilyy@gmail.com
+If you would like to collaborate with me reach out to me at kotalilyy@gmail.com